 Easy Quick Pickled Radishes

 An easy way to prepare seasonal radishes from the local market or your own garden.
 Tart, sweet and salty with great crunch, these quick pickled radishes are easy to make.
 The pickling process needs a minimum of 8 hours, but prep is quick and they make a great addition to sandwiches or salads!
 Because these are not canned or heat processed, these MUST to be stored in the fridge.
-Makes 3 250ml jars
+Makes 3 250ml jars.
+See notes above regarding safety precautions.

-- 350 grams (~3 cups) Radishes well washed, stem and leaves removed
+- 350 grams (approx. 3 cups) Radishes well washed, stem and leaves removed

 - 2 cups white pickling vinegar 7% acetic acid